 LaBarron has been highlighted in national magazines and journals throughout his career.
 For example, he was featured in the December 13, 1999, issue of Jet Magazine.
 The article profiled Merriweather v.
 Whirlpool and Aultman v.
 Terex Telelect.
 He also has been featured for his work with Johnny Cochran on suits concerning Enron's leading role in one of America's largest financial scandals.
 In addition, he was featured in the April 2000 edition of the Kappa Alpha Psi Journal, in which he discussed the law and how it relates to consumer issues; he was featured as well in The Urban Metro June 2000 issue titled, "Lawyer Make Big Strides in Alabama's, America's Legal Community."

 His national reputation in the legal community provides LaBarron with the opportunity to lecture and publish numerous articles for practicing attorneys throughout the country.
 On April 30, 2006, LaBarron appeared on WSFA TV as a guest on the Law Call program, discussing personal injury law.
 He also spoke at the Alabama Trial Lawyers Association Summer Seminar, held August 17-19, 2006, on the topic "The Plaintiff's Perspective of Evaluating and Preparing a Winning Case."
 He appeared as a guest speaker for the National Bar Association Annual 2003 Judge's Conference held at Paradise Island, Bahamas, speaking on topics of medical fraud, nursing home litigation and mass torts.
 He was also a guest lecturer at the 2003 Alabama Lawyers Association Annual Banquet and CLE program on "Use of Computer Technology in the Court Room."
-Most recently, LaBarron was a featured speaker on the topic of "Advanced Workers' Compensation in Alabama" at a seminar presented by Sterling Education Services Inc. in Montgomery, Alabama.
+Most recently, LaBarron was a featured speaker at the Attorneys Information Exchange Group's 2017 Conference in Jackson Hole, Wyoming.